TuanTran-ex/graphql-demo/README.md

 This demo jumpstarts your GraphQL exploration.
 Experiment with queries, resolvers, and schema structures.

 **Who's it for?**
-Developers eager to learn GraphQL.
+Developers are eager to learn GraphQL.